-The Faculty of Mechanical Science and Engineering has been providing teaching and research in pursuit of technical progress and human advancement for over 180 years.
+The Faculty of Mechanical Science and Engineering has served teaching and research in the pursuit of technical progress and human advancement for more than 180 years.
 With over 6,000 students, it is the largest faculty at TU Dresden.

 Excellent training - broad diversity